 Table of Contents

-For people recovering from physical trauma, accidents, and surgeries, the inferior vena cava filter (IVC filter) is a boon for their medical safety, protecting them from dangerous blood clots.
+For people recovering from physical trauma, accidents, and surgeries, the inferior vena cava filter (IVC filter) medical devices are a boon for their medical safety, protecting them from dangerous blood clots.
 Temporary and permanent vein filters are designed to capture embolisms before they reach the lungs (pulmonary embolism) or the heart.

 Unfortunately, the same people these devices are designed to help are suffering serious complications like perforation of the vein, perforation of organs and tissues, migration of the device, and device breakage that can cause small parts of the filter to travel with the blood throughout the body causing damage.

 If you or a family member has received an IVC filter, you may be concerned about the safety of these devices and trying to find more information about how they work.
 This guide aims to give you the most recent relevant information, as well as help you understand the options that may be available to you.

 Important Warning Video

 An IVC Filter is a device used to catch deep vein blood clots as they travel from the lower extremities to the heart and lungs, preventing stroke and other life-threatening events.
 The device resembles the metal framework of an umbrella and is inserted in the inferior vena cava blood vessel.
 Though older filters were designed to remain in the body, new devices are removable.

 How an IVC Filter Works